Abhimanyu8/Pikachu-ChargePoint-Simulator/README.md

 ## Usage:

-To use this OCPP Charge Point Simulator, follow these steps:
+To use this OCPP Charge Point Simulator, touch this : [⚡](https://abhimanyu8.github.io/Pikachu-ChargePoint-Simulator/) or follow these steps below:

 1. Clone or download the repository to your local machine.
 2. Open the `index.html` file in a web browser.